arsen/elastic-tools/README.md

-# elastic-dump
+# elastic-tools
-CLI Utility to dump elasticsearch index as JSON
+CLI Utilities to export/import JSON from elasticsearch